 This snake is generally diurnal except during extremely hot weather.
 They seem to enjoy warm overcast weather as this is the condition under which many specimens were found.
 Mornings are a good time to look for basking massasaugas.
 They take shelter under rocks, logs, pieces of bark, under piles of brush, muskrat houses, or in crayfish burrows.

-They breed in the spring and sometimes again in the fall.
+They breed in the spring and fall.
 They may only breed every other year or less and are sexually mature at the age of three or four.
 They give birth to living young (ovoviviparous).
 The young number from 5 - 24 and are about 5 - 7 inches in length.
 The young are equipped with fangs and are venomous as soon as they are born.
 They are usually brighter colored than the adults.
-Instead of hibernating communally, like many species of snakes, they hibernate alone in mammal, or, more commonly, crayfish burrows, crevices or rock piles close the water, and other areas where they can gauge the water line.
+Instead of overwintering communally, like many species of snakes, they hibernate alone in mammal, or, more commonly, crayfish burrows, crevices or rock piles close the water, and other areas where they can gauge the water line.
 It is reported that they emerge with the spring flooding and basically follow the water line during this time.

 The diet of the massasauga is comprised largely of small mammals, but small birds, lizards, frogs, toads, and other snakes are also consumed.
 While adults usually feed upon mice, small snakes are an important food item for young massasaugas.
 It is interesting to note that this snake will bite and release adult mice then search them out and swallow them after they are dead.
 When birds and lizards are to be consumed, they are held in the snake's jaws until the venom takes effect.